BAJAJ FINSERV DIRECT LIMITED

 • Low P/B (<1): Suggests undervaluation or potential risk

-The P/B ratio is most useful when comparing similar companies in the same industry.
+The P/B ratio is most useful when comparing similar companies in the same industry, alongside metrics such as the put call ratio.

 Examples of P/BV ratio